almereyda/awesome-starred/README.md

 ## Jupyter Notebook

+- [fastpages](https://github.com/fastai/fastpages) - An easy to use blogging platform, with enhanced support for Jupyter Notebooks.
-- [covid19-dashboard](https://github.com/machine-learning-apps/covid19-dashboard) - A site that displays up to date COVID-19 stats, powered by fastpages.
+- [covid19-dashboard](https://github.com/github/covid19-dashboard) - A site that displays up to date COVID-19 stats, powered by fastpages.
 - [pySankey](https://github.com/Pierre-Sassoulas/pySankey) - This is the maintened version of PySankey (pySankeyBeta on Pypi)
 - [notebooks](https://github.com/datacite/notebooks) - Jupyter notebooks using GraphQL APIs by FREYA partners
 - [solidata-backend](https://github.com/co-demos/solidata-backend) - Second draft of Solidata-backend (cloned from EIG repo)